 - March 28, 3:00-5:00 pm – Open to the Public- Pepperell Branch Partnership Meeting at the Opelika Planning Commission Chamber, Public Works Building, 700 Fox Trail.

 - Saturday, March 2, 2019, 8:00-10:00 am – Creek Cleanup and Environmental Fair, Shady Park, Opelika, AL. Please join us March 2!
 We will have breakfast snacks along with our booths with fun water related activities, recycling, and even make a fish print!
 It will be great fun for all ages.
 After you enjoy a few booths there will be an opportunity to help pick up litter to protect our streams.
-Please sign up and let us know how many will be in your group!

 - February 14, 3:00-4:15 pm – Open to the Public- Pepperell Branch Partnership Meeting at the Opelika Planning Commission Chamber, Public Works Building, 700 Fox Trail.